Netflix/karyon/karyon-examples/hello-netflix-oss/README.md

 * _eureka_: This is _disabled_ by default but can be enabled by setting property "com.netflix.karyon.eureka.disable" to "false" in [hello-netflix-oss.properties](https://github.com/Netflix/karyon/blob/master/karyon-examples/hello-netflix-oss/src/main/resources/hello-netflix-oss.properties) or commenting out that property.
 This will mean populating the property file
  [eureka-client.properties](https://github.com/Netflix/karyon/blob/master/karyon-examples/hello-netflix-oss/src/main/resources/eureka-client.properties), available in this example, with proper eureka endpoints in your environment.
-* karyon-admin-web: Starts an embedded jetty server having an admin console available at http://localhost:8077/
+* _karyon-admin-web_: Starts an embedded jetty server having an admin console available at http://localhost:8077/
-* karyon health check: Provides a "always healthy" handler where the implementor can add any logic to signify health of the application.
+* _karyon health check_: Provides a "always healthy" handler where the implementor can add any logic to signify health of the application.
 The handler class is: [com.netflix.hellonoss.server.health.HealthCheck](https://github.com/Netflix/karyon/blob/master/karyon-examples/hello-netflix-oss/src/main/java/com/netflix/hellonoss/server/health/HealthCheck.java)

 Running the example